-Remember too, that this is unrelated to Extra Magic Hours and Early Morning Magic which are also ways you can get into Disney World and ride rides before the official opening time.
+Remember too, that this is unrelated to Extra Magic Hours (click to read my ultimate guide to what it is and the best ways to take advantage of it) and Early Morning Magic which are also ways you can get into Disney World and ride rides before the official opening time.

 After you go through the turnstiles, you just wait in the Main Street USA area as no rides are actually open yet, although some of the shops like the Main Street Bakery will be open.